CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.29.markdown

 ## Header warnings

-Another great feature in this release is the ability to silence also the warnings of the headers of the Pods.
+Another great feature in this release is the ability to completely silence also the warnings of the headers of the Pods.

 This feature was contributed by the new core team member [swizzlr]